-There were no reset provision triggered during and derivative liabilities were not revalued during the three months ended August 31, 2019.
+There were no reset provisions triggered, and derivative liabilities were not revalued, during the six months ended November 30, 2019.

-During the three months ended August 31, 2018, a reset event occurred in connection with one of the Company's convertible notes (see note 15).
-The following assumptions were used for the valuation of the derivative liability related to the convertible notes that contain a derivative component during the three months ended August 31, 2018.
+During the six months ended November 30, 2018, a reset event occurred in connection with one of the Company's convertible notes (see note 15).
+The following assumptions were used for the valuation of the derivative liability related to the convertible notes that contain a derivative component during the six months ended November 30, 2018:

-- That the quoted market price of the common stock, which increased from \$0.6865 as of June 1, 2018 to \$0.710 as of June 20, 2018 would fluctuate with the Company's projected volatility; - That the conversion price of the YAN II PN Convertible Notes would be equal to \$0.40 with a full reset feature, and upon default, 75% of the lowest Variable Weighted Average Price ("VWAP") in the 15 consecutive trading days ending on the trading day that is immediately prior to the applicable conversion date. - That the new convertible notes issued this period with full resets were issued with conversion prices of \$0.40, which were not reset as a result of subsequent transactions. - That an event of default at 24% or 15% interest rate would occur 0% of the time, increasing 1.00% per month to a maximum of 25%, and that instead of a penalty, there would be an alternative conversion price; - That the projected volatility curve from an annualized analysis for each valuation period would be based on the historical volatility of the Company and the remaining term for ach convertible note.
-The projected volatility was in the range 97.4% to 242.8% during the quarter ended August 31, 2018. - That the Company would redeem the convertible notes, projected initially at 0% of the time and increasing monthly by 1.0% to a maximum of 10.0% (from alternative financing); - That the holder would automatically convert the notes at the maximum of 2 times the conversion price or the stock price if the common stock underlying certain 2017 convertible notes was eligible for sale in compliance with securities laws and the Company was not in default; - That unless an Event of Default occurred, the holder would sell, per trading day, an amount of common stock up to the greater of (i) \$5,000 or (ii) 25% multiplied by the "Aggregate Amount," as defined in the YA II PN Convertible Notes.
+- That the quoted market price of the common stock, which increased from \$0.6865 as of June 1, 2018 to \$0.710 as of June 20, 2018, would fluctuate with the Company's projected volatility; - That the conversion price of the YAN II PN Convertible Notes would be equal to \$0.40 with a full reset feature, and upon default, 75% of the lowest Variable Weighted Average Price ("VWAP") in the 15 consecutive trading days ending on the trading day that is immediately prior to the applicable conversion date; - That the new convertible notes issued this period with full resets were issued with conversion prices of \$0.40, which were not reset as a result of subsequent transactions; - That an event of default at 24% or 15% interest rate would occur 0% of the time, increasing 1.00% per month to a maximum of 25%, and that instead of a penalty, there would be an alternative conversion price; - That the projected volatility curve from an annualized analysis for each valuation period would be based on the historical volatility of the Company and the remaining term for each convertible note.
+The projected volatility was in the range 97.4% to 242.8%. - That the Company would redeem the convertible notes, projected initially at 0% of the time and increasing monthly by 1.0% to a maximum of 10.0% (from alternative financing); - That the holder would automatically convert the notes at the maximum of 2 times the conversion price or the stock price if the common stock underlying certain 2017 convertible notes was eligible for sale in compliance with securities laws and the Company was not in default; - That unless an Event of Default occurred, the holder would sell, per trading day, an amount of common stock up to the greater of (i) \$5,000 or (ii) 25% multiplied by the "Aggregate Amount," as defined in the YA II PN Convertible Notes.